-Expression levels of EsDAZAP2, EsDorsal, EsHpo, EsYki, EsCactus, and various AMPs in the differently-treated hemocytes were determined with quantitative RT-PCR (qRT-PCR; primers showed in Table S1), by using CFX96TM Real-Time System (Bio-Rad) and SYBR Premix Ex Taq (Tli RNaseH Plus; TaKaRa, Osaka, Japan).
-The following reaction conditions were used: 94 °C for 3 min, then 40 cycles at 94 °C for 10 s, and 60 °C for 1 min, followed by melting from 65 to 95 °C. The gene expression levels were derived by the $2^{-\Delta\Delta CT}$ calculation and normalized (to the control group).
-Three independent experiments were performed, with results given by their mean ± S.D.
+Expression levels of EsDAZAP2, EsDorsal, EsHpo, EsYki, EsCactus and various AMPs in the differently-treated hemocytes were determined with quantitative RT-PCR (qRT-PCR; primers showed in Table 1), by using CFX96TM Real-Time System (Bio-Rad, Hercules, USA) and SYBR Premix Ex Taq (Tli RNaseH Plus; TaKaRa, Osaka, Japan).
+The following reaction conditions were used: 94°C for 3 min, then 40 cycles at 94°C for 10 s and 60°C for 1 min, followed by melting from 65°C to 95°C. The gene expression levels were derived by the $2^{-\Delta\Delta CT}$ calculation and normalized (to the Three independent control group). experiments were performed, with results given by their mean \pm SD.